milesdwilliams15/milesdwilliams15.github.io/_posts/2021-10-15-seerrr-and-iv.md

 </div>
 <br/>

-Building intuition for what *endogeneity* is and how *instrumental variables* (IV) help us to deal with it is hard.
-I find that running a simulation helps me to better grasp what the problem is, what it implies, and how IV helps.
+Building intuition for what *endogeneity* is and how *instrumental variables* (IV) help us deal with it is hard.
+I find that running a simulation helps me better grasp what the problem is, what it implies, and how IV helps.

 To that end, tools in the [`seerrr`](https://github.com/milesdwilliams15/seerrr) package for `R` make devising, implementing, and summarizing such a simulation quite easy.
-So I'm using this post as an opportunity to do two things: (1) to provide some programmatic intuition for conceptualizing the problem of endogenous variables and (2) to illustrate the convenience of using `seerrr` for this, and by extension, other simulation-based analyses.
+So I'm using this post as an opportunity to do two things: (1) to provide some programmatic intuition for conceptualizing the problem of endogenous variables and (2) to put in a shameless plug for the convenience of using `seerrr` for doing this, and by extension, other simulation-based analyses.

 ## Endogeneity

 First, let's address *endogeneity*.
 What is it?

 This question is best answered by way of an illustration.
-Enter *a DAG*...
+Enter [*the DAG*](https://en.wikipedia.org/wiki/Directed_acyclic_graph)...

 ![](/assets/images/a-dag.jpg){:class="img-responsive"}

-The above image depicts a causal relationship among four variables, only three of which we can observe and two of which we want to estimate the causal relationship between.
+The above figure illustrates a causal relationship among four variables, only three of which we can observe and two of which we want to estimate the causal relationship between.

 *Y* is our outcome of interest and *X* our explanatory variable.
 We would like to be able to identify the causal effect of *X* on *Y*.
 The problem, however, is that both *X* and *Y* are affected by some unobserved variable *U*.
 Unless we can account for *U* in our analysis our estimate of the effect of *X* on *Y* will not be accurate.

 Enter our *instrumental variable*, *Z*.
-As the DAG above illustrates, while *Y* and *X* are both affected by *U*, only *X* is affected by *Z*.
+As the DAG above illustrates, while *Y* and *X* are both affected by *U*, only *X* is affected by *Z* and *Z* is independent of *U*.
 We can leverage this fact to our advantage.
-Since *Z* has no effect on *Y*, but only on *X*, and is also independent of unobserved confounding *U*, we can isolate variation in *X* explained by *Z* to identify the causal effect of *X* on *Y*.
+By isolating variation in *X* explained by *Z* we can identify the causal effect of *X* on *Y*. *That's pretty cool!*

-When we do this, we're estimating what's called a *local average treatment effect* (LATE).
+Now this approach comes with a necessary trade-off in generalizability.
+When we take an instrumental variables appraoch we're estimating what's called a *local average treatment effect* (LATE).
 This is in lieu of an *average treatment effect* (ATE).
 The "local" modifier alerts us to the fact that the effect of *X* on *Y* is identified by zeroing in on cases in our data that are best explained by the instrument *Z*.
+This loss of generalizability, while regrettable, comes with the reward that we can identify the causal relationship of interest.

 ## A Simulation with seerrr

-If the above is still too abstract, a simulation in `R` may help to make things more concrete.
-Programming usually helps me grasp concepts that otherwise go over my head by letting me "tangibly" play with said concept.
+If the above is still too abstract, a simulation in `R` may help to make things more concrete (at least for R-users that are programmatically minded).
+Programming usually helps me grasp concepts that otherwise go over my head by letting me "tangibly" play with said concepts.
+Below, I do so using tools from the `seerrr` package.

 First, I attach the `seerrr` package by writing: